InsightsClient Story - Personal Injury - POSTED: April 16 2018

 Outcome of the claim

-Following Court Proceedings, Lyn Gibbons successfully negotiated settlement of Miss R’s claim in a five figure sum, which included provision for future treatment costs to enable Miss R to seek treatment to help her to manage her symptoms of chronic pain throughout her lifetime.
+Following Court Proceedings, Lyn Lester successfully negotiated settlement of Miss R’s claim in a five figure sum, which included provision for future treatment costs to enable Miss R to seek treatment to help her to manage her symptoms of chronic pain throughout her lifetime.

 This content is correct at time of publication